NICU Medical Errors – Chicago Birth Injury Lawyer

 Chicago Birth Injury Lawyers

-At Willens Injury Law Offices, our team of attorneys will thoroughly research your case, identify the precise cause of injury, and determine whether or not it could have been prevented.
+At Willens & Baez, our team of attorneys will thoroughly research your case, identify the precise cause of injury, and determine whether or not it could have been prevented.
 If the hospital or medical staff was negligent, we will help you to obtain fair compensation.
 Even if the injury took place years ago, you may still be able to proceed with a lawsuit.

 Contact our law firm today by calling (312) 957-4166 or fill out our online contact form.
 Our legal team will provide you with a free case review, answer your legal questions, and inform you of your options.
 Should we take your case, our birth injury lawyers will not charge you until they win or settle in your favor.